hashicorp/vault-client-dotnet/docs/System.md

 <a name="writecapabilitiesaccessor"></a>
 # **WriteCapabilitiesAccessor**
-> void WriteCapabilitiesAccessor (WriteCapabilitiesAccessorRequest writeCapabilitiesAccessorRequest)
+> void WriteCapabilitiesAccessor (WriteCapabilitiesAccessorRequest writeCapabilitiesAccessorRequest, TimeSpan? wrapTTL = null)

 Fetches the capabilities of the token associated with the given token, on the given path.